 When you are finished exploring at Greystones, you can walk back to Bray along the cliff walk or take the DART.
 The trains run very frequently.

-Located off of Grafton in the heart of Dublin’s City Center, St. Stephen’s Green is a city park.
-It is literally an oasis in the middle of the bustling city of Dublin.
+Located off Grafton in the heart of Dublin’s City Center, this city park.
+It is an oasis in the middle of all the hustle and bustle.

-It is a very lively spot with many restaurants and pubs as well to choose from.
+I found it a very lively spot with many restaurants and pubs.
 It is the perfect spot to have dinner and purchase some Irish souvenirs.

 If you have time, head into Stephen’s Green Shopping Center.
 It is an indoor mall with over 90 shops.
-It is named after St. Stephen’s Green (the park) located across the street from its main entrance.
-If provides a myriad of services, including internet access and ATM access.
+It provides a myriad of services, including internet access and ATM access.